-- 11. Health-related commercial organisations are often selective about what information they share and who they share that information with.
-For example, promotional materials from a pharmaceutical company about a new drug could be biased or skewed in that they may emphasise the benefits of that drug but downplay or omit certain adverse findings.
-For that reason, it is vital that you critically appraise the information that health-related commercial organisations publish about new drugs, devices, and treatments.
+- 11. Health-related commercial organisations may be selective about what information they share and who they share that information with.
+For that reason, it is vital that you critically appraise the information that health-related commercial organisations publish about new treatments, devices, products or services.
 This is particularly important if you provide patients with any materials issued by health-related commercial organisations. - 12.
-Where possible, avoid relying on health-related commercial organisations for key information about the investigation or treatment of illness.
-Instead, you should actively seek unsponsored objective information about treatments, devices, products or services.
+Avoid relying on health-related commercial organisations for key information and, instead, actively seek unsponsored objective information about treatments, devices, products or services.
 Engage regularly with your colleagues to ensure that your knowledge and care is consistent with current best practice.